-Effective Equivalent Forced Outage Rate on Demand (EEFORd) - This forced outage rate is used for reliability and reserve margin calculations.
+- Effective Equivalent Forced Outage Rate on Demand (EEFORd) This forced outage rate is used for reliability and reserve margin calculations.
 There are three general categories for GADS reported events: forced outage (FO), maintenance outage (MO) and planned outage (PO).
 The PRISM program can only model two categories (FO and PO).
 The EEFORd statistic is a solution for modeling all GADS events.
 A portion of the MO outages are placed within the FO category, while the other portion is placed within the PO category.
 In this way, all reported GADS events are modeled.
 The statistic used for MO is the equivalent maintenance outage factor (EMOF).
-For a more complete discussion of these equations see Manual 22: The equation for the EEFORd is as follows:

-• Equivalent Demand Forced Outage Rate (EFORd) - This forced outage rate is used in reliability and reserve margin calculations.
+For a more complete discussion of these equations see Manual 22. - Equivalent Demand Forced Outage Rate (EFORd) This forced outage rate is used in reliability and reserve margin calculations.
 See Manual 22 and RAA Schedule 4 and Schedule 5 for more specific information for defining and using this statistic.
 The EFORd forms the basis for the EEFORd and is the statistic used to calculate the unforced capacity (UCAP) value of generators used in the capacity market.
 UCAP is used in the Reliability Pricing Model (RPM).
 However, the EFORd values used in the RRS are different from those used in the marketplace.
 This is due to the fact that a five year period is used for the values modeled in the RRS and a one year period is the basis for determining the UCAP value of generators in the capacity market.
-In addition, for delivery years prior to 2018, the EFORd used to determine the UCAP value of generators does not include the events Outside Management Control (OMC).); with the implementation of Capacity Performance in 2018, OMC events are eliminated.